AliciaDoolittle/AliciaDoolittle/README.md

 - # Welcome to Alicia Doolittle's Data Analysis Portfolio

 👋 Hi there!
-I'm Alicia Doolittle, and I'm passionate about data analysis, research, technology, machine learning, programming, game development, psychology, and healthcare.
+I'm Alicia Doolittle, and I'm passionate about data analysis, research, technology, machine learning, programming, game and web development, psychology, and healthcare.

 ## About Me